Herman Johnson (American football)

 Herman Johnson III (born January 29, 1985) is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Arizona Cardinals in the fifth round of the 2009 NFL draft.
 He played college football at LSU.

 Early life

 At birth, Johnson weighed 15 pounds and 14 ounces, making him the largest baby ever born in the state of Louisiana.
+Johnson lived in Olla, Louisiana before his family moved to Texas.
+He still has deep family ties in the Olla area.

 Johnson attended Denton High School in Denton, Texas.
 As a senior, he allegedly did not allow an entire sack the whole season.
 He played in the U.S. Army All-American Bowl in 2003.

 Considered a four-star recruit by Rivals.com, Johnson was listed as the No. 3 offensive tackle prospect in the nation.

 College career

 Johnson played college football at Louisiana State University from 2004 to 2008.
 He finished his career starting 38 of 52 games for the Tigers and was a member of their 2007 national championship team.